splittist/lawdocx/README.md

 - footnotes and endnotes (full text)
 - text highlighting
 - heading hierarchy and manual numbering problems
-- inconsistent defined-term formatting
+- inconsistent defined-terms

 Each tool reads one or more .docx files and writes clean, predictable JSON.
-That JSON is designed to be consumed directly by LLMs, scripts, or pandas – no parsing surprises, no opinions baked in.
+That JSON is designed to be consumed directly by LLMs, scripts, or pandas.

 ## Why this exists

 Commercial contract-review platforms are excellent at deep analysis but are expensive and sometimes over-confident.
 The simple mechanical questions (“are there still comments/brackets/boilerplate?”) are often answered badly or not at all.

-These tools answer only those mechanical questions, and they answer them completely and correctly on real-world 2023–2025 BigLaw Word files.
+These tools answer only those mechanical questions.

 ## Tools